brevzin/cpp_proposals/2996_reflection/reflection.md

 Following much discussion with SG16, we propose #1: The query fails to evaluate if the identifier cannot be represented in the ordinary string literal encoding.

+### Reflecting names

+Earlier revisions of this proposal (and its predecessor, [@P1240R2]) included a metafunction called `name_of`, which we defined to return a `string_view` containing the "name" of the reflected entity.
+As the paper evolved, it became necessary to sharpen the specification of what this "name" contains.
+Subsequent revisions (beginning with P2996R2, presented in Tokyo) specified that `name_of` returns the unqualified name, whereas a new `qualified_name_of` would give the fully qualified name.

+Most would agree that `qualified_name_of(^size_t)` might reasonably return `"std::size_t"`, or that `qualified_name_of(^std::any::reset)` could return `"std::any::reset"`.
+But what about for local variables, or members of local classes?
+Should inline and anonymous namespaces be rendered as a part of the qualified name?
+Should we standardize the spelling of such scopes, or leave it implementation defined?

+The situation is possibly even less clear for unqualified names.
+Should cv-qualified types be rendered as `const int` or `int const`?
+Should the type for a function returning a pointer be rendered as `T *(*)()`, `T* (*)()`, or `T * (*)()`?
+Should such decisions be standardized, or left to implementations?
+But the real kicker is when one considers non-type template arguments, which can (and do) contain arbitrarily complex values of arbitrary structural types (along with any complete object, or subobject thereof, which has static storage duration).

+The more that we tried to specify formatting behavior for just the unqualified names of arbitrary types, the more convinced we became that this did not feel like an algorithm that should be frozen in the standard library - at least, not at this time.
+There are just too many toggles that a programmer might reasonably want to flip (one need only look at [Clang's `PrettyPrinter` class](https://github.com/llvm/llvm-project/blob/248c53429427034f45705af60d47f3b1090c4799/clang/include/clang/AST/PrettyPrinter.h#L59-L80) for inspiration).
+On the other hand, it is perfectly reasonable to ask that implementations give _some_ means of describing what it is that a reflection contains - that is exactly the purpose of the `display_string_of` function.

+Our stance is therefore that reflection pretty printers, for now, should be left to organically develop within the ecosystem of open-source C++ libraries.
+To ensure that this is possible, the Clang/P2996 fork has implemented its `display_string_of` metafunction entirely within the library.
+It is capable of printing type names, value representations, template arguments, and much more.
+Best of all, it can be extended without modifying the compiler.

+What of `name_of` and `qualified_name_of`?
+As of the R5 revision of this paper, we have removed them.
+In their stead is `identifier_of`, which is only a constant expression if the name of the represented construct is an identifier, and `has_identifier` for checking this condition.
+A few other metafunctions fill in some gaps: `operator_of` determines the identity of an overloaded operator, and predicates like `is_operator_function` and `is_conversion_function_template` let printing libraries handle those unqualified names that are not identifiers. `parent_of` supports walking up the chain of functions, namespaces, and classes enclosing the declaration of an entity, thus enabling homegrown implementations of `qualified_name_of`.
+Meanwhile, the prime real estate of `name_of` remains available for future library extensions.

+As a nice side-effect, the `identifier_of` model altogether dodges some contentious questions that arose during LEWG discussions in St Louis: Should asking the "name" of an anonymous entity (e.g., anonymous unions) return the empty string, or fail to be a constant expression?
+Since the C++ grammar requires that an `$identifier$` contain at least one character, the `identifier_of` function never returns an empty string: it is seen that the only possibility is to fail to be a constant expression.

 ### Freestanding implementations